5 tips to help ease airplane ear pain

 While often thought to be caused by an infection one might acquire in a hospital setting, the majority of sepsis cases are initially diagnosed in the emergency department, indicating the sepsis occurred outside of a hospital.

-"Sepsis has always been one of the major killers of mankind," says Dr. David Willms, a board-certified critical care and pulmonary disease specialist affiliated with Sharp Memorial Hospital.
+"Sepsis has always been one of the major killers of mankind," says Dr. David Willms, a board-certified critical care and pulmonary disease specialist with Sharp Community Medical Group and affiliated with Sharp Memorial Hospital.
 "Patients with diabetes, organ transplants or those on chemotherapy for cancer should be aware of the high risk of sepsis if they develop an infection."

 Symptoms of sepsis can include the usual signs of infection such as a sore throat, general fatigue, body aches or upset stomach.
-The CDC has created a word mnemonic to remember the other signs of sepsis:
+Use this word mnemonic to remember the other signs of sepsis:

 S – Shivering, fever or very cold